Lufthansa raises full-year earnings forecast amid strong demand for air travel - NewsBreak

 P&G starts fiscal year strong, but soaring dollar will sting

-Procter & Gamble exceeded $20 billion in sales during the fiscal first quarter but citing the strong dollar, it said Wednesday that it expects to post its first annual sales decline since 2017.
-U.S companies that do a lot of business overseas are getting hammered by a surge in the...
+Procter & Gamble exceeded $20 billion in sales during the fiscal first quarter but citing the strong dollar, it expects to post its first annual sales decline since 2017

 Tesla Q3 Earnings Highlights: Record Revenue, Operating Margin And Free Cash Flow, Tesla Semi Deliveries Coming In December